JOUR277 Public Affairs Reporting

 - Responsible Citizenship: Through discussions and evaluation of their writing, students are assessed on their understanding of plagiarism, libel, and objectivity and fairness of news coverage.
 By studying and evaluating specific examples of newspaper work by professionals, students demonstrate their understanding of the need to promote the public good and recognition that their actions carry responsibilities and consequences.

-Reference, Resource, or Learning Materials to be used by Students:Texts: Instructors must select a text that focuses on the process of reporting and writing.
+Reference, Resource, or Learning Materials to be used by Student:Texts: Instructors must select a text that focuses on the process of reporting and writing.
 Other texts may include a news agency style guide, a handbook, or other reference texts selected by the instructor.
 See course format.

 Review/Approval Date - 4/99; Core Goals/Objectives added 4/05; Revised 5/2010